Updated on August 14, 2018 by UpGuard

 For third party vendor assessments, a would-be partner's external CSTAR store could reveal much about its enterprise security fitness.
 Low company and/or CEO approval rating?
 The firm is almost certainly more at risk to insider attacks.
 Website perimeter security full of gaping flaws?
 It may just become the weakest link in your chain of ecosystem partners—or more likely, one of many.

 CSTAR combines the results of external risk assessments—websites, email, open ports, company profiles—with internal assessments like server and network configurations, vulnerability management, and critical infrastructure security metrics—to create a numerical value representing an organization's cyber risk posture.
-Find out why leading cyber risk insurance providers are relying on UpGuard and CSTAR to insure businesses against data breaches and foster cyber resilience—give UpGuard a spin on us, or try out the CSTAR risk grader for free today.
+Find out why leading cyber risk insurance providers are relying on UpGuard and CSTAR to insure businesses against data breaches and foster cyber resilience.

 Misconfigurations are an internal problem that emanate from within the IT infrastructure of any enterprise; no hacker is necessary for massive damage to occur to digital systems and stored data.
 And the problem is pervasive, with Gartner estimating anywhere from 70% to 99% of data breaches result not from external, concerted attacks, but from internal misconfiguration of the affected IT systems.